savankansagra/transportOne/Readme.md

 ## ROLES
 #### Set the Roles and security
 **Features**
-- [ ] Authentication of OTP.
+- [x] Authentication of OTP.
-- [ ] create two Roles as "USER" and "OWNER" and assign them access.
+- [x] create two Roles as "USER" and "OWNER" and assign them access.
-- [ ] create authentication of the user roles and roles based access of APIs.
+- [ ] Not Working, need to do more research. - create authentication of the user roles and roles based access of APIs.
 -

 **Request type**